Syrian army resumes military operations against rebels in northwest Syria

 Since Damascus declared a ceasefire on Thursday night, its warplanes have not mounted air strikes, though the combatants are still shelling each other.

-Reporting by Suleiman Al-Khalidi, editing by Ed Osmond
+Reporting by Suleiman Al-Khalidi, Additional reporting by Tuvan Gumrukcu , editing by Ed Osmond